MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

-This query will return list of Books and its Authors.
+This query returns list of Books and its Authors.

-Congratulations, you have just created a fully working backend to support your modern applications!
+Congratulations, you've just created a fully working backend to support your modern applications!

 ## Exercise

 If you want to practice what you have learned, here's a little exercise you can do on your own

-- add the collection `series` which will store series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series)) and respective ids.
+- add the collection `series` which stores series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series)) and respective IDs.
 - update the `books` collection by adding a field named `series_id` and update with matching series_id.
 - Update the configuration file with a new entity named `Series`, supported by the `series` source collection you just created.